-Can we use 3-D printing and stem cells to build a bone?July 3rd, 2013 in Medical research /
+Can we use 3-D printing and stem cells to build a bone?July 3, 2013 in Medicine & Health / Medical research

 Pioneering techniques aiming to recreate human bone for replacement and repair will be showcased at the Royal Society's annual Summer Science Exhibition which opens to the public today.